msridhar/rewriting-proxy/README.md

 The `start(options)` function starts the proxy server on `localhost`.
 Possible options are:

-* `rewriter`: A function for rewriting JavaScript code.
+* `rewriter`: A function that takes JavaScript code as its first parameter and returns the instrumented version of the code.
 Any response with a MIME type suggesting JavaScript content is passed to `rewriter`.
-The metadata object includes properties:
+The metadata object passed as the second parameter includes properties:
     * `type`: the type of the script, either `'script'` for inline scripts or script files, `'event-handler'` for event handlers, or `'javascript-url'` for JavaScript URLs.
     * `inline`: For scripts of type `'script'`, indicates whether the script was inline.